mxg952/S1.08-Lambdas/README.md

 # S1.05 - Lambdas

 ## 🟢 Level 1
+In the path "/level1/AllExcercices/model/LambdaMethods.java" there are the methods for any of the follow exercises:

 ### Exercise 1
 Create a method that returns a list of strings containing the letter 'o'.
 Use lambdas and the Streams API.